aristanetworks/avd/ansible_collections/arista/avd/examples/media/README.md

 --8<--
 ```

-1. At the highest level, the name and scope of the playbook is set, which in this example is the CloudVision server named `CLOUDVISION`.
+1. At the highest level, the name and scope of the playbook are set, which in this example is the CloudVision server named `CLOUDVISION`.
 2. This task uses the role `arista.avd.eos_config_deploy_cvp` that pushes the generated configuration to the devices in scope.
 3. Specifies to use v3 of the collection.